-This Apprenticeship will see you developing in the role of network engineer.
-You will be designing, installing, and maintaining support communication networks within an organisation or between organisations.As a Network engineer you will need to maintain high levels of operation of communication networks to provide maximum performance and availability for their users, such as staff, clients, customers and suppliers.You will understand network configuration, cloud, network administration and monitoring tools, and be able to give technical advice Your typical job role may be Network Technician, Network Engineer, Systems Engineer, Network Administrator.
+This apprenticeship will see you developing in the role of a Network Engineer.
+You will be designing, installing and maintaining support communication networks within an organisation or between organisations.As a Network Engineer, you will need to maintain high levels of operation of communication networks to provide maximum performance and availability for their users such as staff, clients, customers and suppliers.You will understand network configuration, cloud, network administration and monitoring tools and be able to give technical advice.Your typical job role may be a Network Technician, Network Engineer, Systems Engineer or Network Administrator.

 What will I learn?

 This apprenticeship equips individuals with a wide breadth of skills to include technical competencies such as:

 • Designing simple networks from a well-defined specification applying security products and processes

 • Installing and configuring network components